xsmh/duoqin-doov-hacking/README.md

 4. If `current-slot` returned `a` then run `fastboot delete-logical-partition product_a`, otherwise replace `product_a` in the command with `product_b`.

 #### Option2: Delete COW partitions
+1. [Enter fastboot](#Enter-fastboot) mode if you aren't in it already.
-- Run `fastboot getvar all` and check if you have any partitions with the name ending with `cow`.
+2. Run `fastboot getvar all` and check if you have any partitions with the name ending with `cow`.
 Example: `system_a-cow`.
-If you have them proceed to the next step, otherwise ignore this option.
+If you have them proceed to the next step, otherwise ignore this option and use [Option1](#option1-delete-product-partition-experimental) instead.

 ##### For `cow` partition that are in slot `a` (.e.g `system_a-cow`)